 These ailments not curable, and so treatment of malignant mesothelioma is aimed at prolonging life and alleviating the pain and other discomforts associated with the having this type of cancer.

 Treatments may include chemotherapy (injection of anti-cancer drugs, usually through a vein, often weekly or every two or three weeks), radiation therapy, surgery to remove malignancies, and supportive care, such as help to alleviate pain, breathing problems and excessive weight loss.

 Non-Malignant Asbestos-Caused Diseases

 If the non-cancerous tumors are in the abdomen, they may obstruct normal digestive tract functions, leading to pain, nausea, constipation and weight loss.
-Diagnosis is made using many of the same tests that are used to diagnose malignant asbestos-related mesothelioma, such as chest x-rays and biopsies of lung or stomach tissues.
+Diagnosis is made using many of the same tests that are used to diagnose the health issue, such as chest x-rays and biopsies of lung or stomach tissues.
 Treatment may include surgical removal of the non-cancerous tumor.
 Pain relief and various methods for easing breathing difficulties may be prescribed.

 Choosing a California Mesothelioma Lawyer to Represent You

 The lawyers at The Reeves Law Group are experienced attorneys who have helped thousands of personal injury victims obtain the compensation for their injuries and damages.
-If you or someone you love has contracted mesothelioma, asbestosis, lung cancer, or any other asbestos-related disease, please contact an experienced personal injury attorney at The Reeves Law Group in California.
+If you or someone you love has contracted mesothelioma, asbestosis, lung cancer, or any other related disease, please contact an experienced personal injury attorney at The Reeves Law Group in California.
 You may contact our law firm at (800) 644-8000 for a free consultation with an attorney.